shlomoswidler/on-call-calendar/README.md

 When you want to work on a new calendar range, be sure to clear all the assignments that are left over from the prior use.
 Excel's **Clear contents** menu item is helpful here.

-## How to customize
+### Skinning

 Everything about the formatting can be customized to your liking — row heights, columns widths, cell formats, and conditional formatting — using all of Excel's formatting tools.
-Conditional formatting rules control several areas of the display, indicated in this image:
+Conditional formatting rules control several areas of the display, indicated by blue annotated numbers in this image:

 ![Annotated spreadsheet conditionally formatted areas](annotated-screenshot.png)

-The conditional formatting rules are shown in this illustration below, with the annotated numbers referring to the areas on the image above:
+The conditional formatting rules are shown in this illustration below, with the blue annotated numbers referring to the areas on the image above:

 ![Annotated Conditional Formatting rules](cf-rules.png)

-Here is an example look that can be created using customized formats:
+Here is an example skin that can be created using customized formats:

 ![Customized formatting example](example-customization.png)